Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 With good examples of deployed QR codes, it’s time to learn how to make your own using the top QR code software.

-- Open QR TIGER QR Code Generator on your browser.
+1. Open the QR TIGER QR Code Generator on your browser.

-- Choose the QR code solution that fits your needs.
-This includes both static and dynamic QR code solutions such as landing pages, vCards, or map locations.
+2. Choose the QR code solution that fits your needs.
+This includes both static and dynamic QR code solutions, such as landing pages, vCards, or map locations.

 Errors can certainly happen when creating and implementing QR codes.
 Even the biggest brands are prone to slipping up too.